 Japanese Prime Minister Naoto Kan has said his government is in a state of maximum alert over the crippled Fukushima nuclear plant.

 Plutonium has been detected in soil at the facility and highly radioactive water has leaked from a reactor building.
+Officials say the priority remains injecting water to cool the fuel rods.

 Mr Kan told parliament the situation at the quake-hit plant "continues to be unpredictable".